Last updated on 10 July 2020

-Da Pacem Domine?
 For sure not in Batushka‘s first studio record Litourgyia.
 This album is going to get worse as it progresses.
-And it has this friggin’ tendency to keep you on your toes and not grant you one tranquil moment to calm down and contemplate your situation.
-Interested?
+And it has this friggin’ tendency to keep you on your toes, and not grant you one tranquil moment to calm down and contemplate your situation.

-The only really negative is the sometimes overbearing over-compression that is ever-present, rendering the poisonous rasps and other elements difficult to detect sometimes.
+The only real negative is the sometimes overbearing compression that is ever-present, rendering the poisonous rasps and other elements difficult to detect sometimes.
 Stuff lost in translation, knocking a star off the rating.

 In truth, I thought that we had them more or less lined up, the best albums of the year for 2015.
 And now this 41-minute monster comes along!
 I guess the list in the making needs to be revisited.
 To me, Litourgyia is a contender for the top spot – we will see.